Skip to content

 Smart Interior Lighting

-With the exception of kitchens, interior lighting is too often an afterthought in our homes.
-Besides ambient lighting, such as recessed overhead fixtures, we also need low-level accent lighting to create a mood, navigate through areas we’re not using to get to a room we are using, and so forth.
+Except for kitchens, interior lighting is too often an afterthought in our homes.
+Besides ambient lighting, such as recessed overhead fixtures, we also need low-level accent lighting to create a mood, navigate through areas we’re not used to getting to a room we are using, and so forth.
 And of course, we need plenty of task lighting for food prep, grooming, reading in bed, indulging in hobbies, and working in our home offices.
-Besides being functional, we also want our lighting to add to the beauty of our homes through our choice of lamps, fixtures and placement.
-To that end, let’s explore some of the smart, functional and beautiful ways we can use interior lighting throughout our homes …
+Besides being functional, we also want our lighting to add to the beauty of our homes through our choice of lamps, fixtures, and placement.
+To that end, let’s explore some of the smart, functional, and beautiful ways we can use interior lighting throughout our homes …

 Ambient Lighting